Here’s What You Can and Can’t Eat on Whole30

-Are you considering trying Whole30?
-We’ve got all the recipes and resources you need if you are.
+Are you considering trying Whole30 this year?
+We’ve got all the recipes you need if you are.
 But let’s start with the basics: What does Whole30 involve, anyway?

 The point of Whole30, as you might assume, is not to punish you for the excesses of your summer of fun by ridding your diet of everything good and tasty (which also include grains and legumes, plus anything that contains carrageenan, MSG, soy, and sulfites).
 Nor is the message of Whole30 that these foods are inherently bad.

 Rather, the idea is that some of these foods might be triggers for you.
 Cheese may be behind your tummy trouble; soy may be the culprit when it comes to your runny nose.

 The goal is to investigate how your body responds to certain foods, by first eliminating them and then slowly reinstating them after the 30 days are up.
 If they still work for you — great!
-If you find something that helps you feel better in your body, well that’s great too.
+If you find something that helps you feel better in your body, that’s great too.

 To help you navigate your way through the dos and don’ts of what you can eat on Whole30, here’s a short guide to all the foods you can’t eat during Whole30 and, more importantly, what you can eat during those 30 days.
 (You can also always see the rules for Whole30 on the program’s website.)